batro83/zitrogames/HELP.md

  docker-compose up
 ```

-This will build and start one container for the rest api and another container with a mongoDb image.
+This will build and start one container for the rest api casino and another container with a mongoDb image.

 ### Run with Docker